DerwenAI/ERKG/README.md

   1. Use three datasets describing businesses in Las Vegas: ~100K records, 4% duplicates.
   2. Run _entity resolution_ in Senzing to resolve duplicate business names and addresses.
   3. Parse results to construct a _knowledge graph_ in Neo4j.
+  4. Analyze and visualize the _entity resolved knowledge graph_.

 We'll walk through example code based on Neo4j Desktop and the [Graph Data Science](https://github.com/neo4j/graph-data-science-client)